-Holding a B.Sc. in Neuroscience and M.Sc. in Marine Biodiversity and Conservation, I am currently a PhD student in the Marine and Freshwater Research Centre, at the Galway-Mayo Institute of Technology.
+Holding a B.Sc. in Neuroscience and M.Sc. in Marine Biodiversity and Conservation, I am currently a PhD student in the Marine and Freshwater Research Centre in the Galway-Mayo Institute of Technology.
 My research focuses on deep-diving cetaceans present in offshore Irish waters, namely sperm whales, pilot whales and beaked whales.
-I aim on establishing models of habitat use for these species based on bioacoustic data collected using fixed bottom-mounted autonomous acoustic recorders as part of a Woodside Petroleum LTD study and ObSERVE-Acoustic, from 2014 to 2016.
-Part of my project focuses on the impacts of anthropogenic noise in the ocean, particularly caused by seismic surveys, which will lead me to investigate its effects on sperm whales and pilot whales.
+I aim on establishing models of habitat use for these species based on bioacoustic data collected using fixed bottom-mounted autonomous acoustic recorders.
+Part of my project focuses on the impacts of anthropogenic noise on these species.
 Additionally, I aim to develop an approach to automatically detect on-axis sperm whale clicks in my datasets, to apply acoustic methods allowing the estimation of size-classes in the population.
 I work under the supervision of Drs.
 Joanne O’Brien and Simon Berrow (GMIT), in collaboration with Woodside Petroleum LTD.

 Sea Mammal Research Unit, University of St Andrews